wur-bioinformatics/introduction-to-bioinformatics/chapter2.md

 We will use BLAST to identify protein sequences in publicly available databases with sufficiently high similarity scores such that these are likely homologs of PLT1.
 1. Go back to the UniProt database and click on BLAST within the UniProt entry.
 Change the target database to "UniProtKB Swiss-Prot" and perform the search (‘Run BLAST’).
 What is the ‘best’ hit found (how could you define ‘best’)?
 Look at the second-best hit, which sequence is that and in which organism is it found?
 Report the e-value, the identity, and the score.
 How might the two sequences be related?
 2. How many hits do you find with that search?
-3. Do you expect to find more database hits in the UniProtKB database?
+3. Do you expect to find even more database hits in the UniProtKB database than what your original search showed?
 Why?
-What database would be the most useful database to identify PLT1 homologs in plants?
+Which of the included database would be the most useful database to identify PLT1 homologs in plants?
 Why?
 4. How could you influence the number of hits you find in the database?
 5. Repeat the search, but only consider hits with an E-value of 1e-4 and up to 1,000 possible matches.
 How many hits do you find?
 6. Now we want to focus on homologs in _A. thaliana_ (click on _A. thaliana_ in popular organism).
 How many hits do you find in _A. thaliana_?
-7. On the right part of the output page, you can find a graphical overview of the alignment (aligned part highlighted thick bar).
+7. On the right part of the output page, you can find a graphical overview of the alignment (aligned part highlighted as thick bar).
 You can also click on these to see the aligned regions.
 If you look at the first ten sequences, what do you observe regarding the aligned region, and what does this suggest?
 Is this what you would expect from a BLAST search, and why?
 8. Save the first ten database hits in fasta format.
 Note: UniProt provides an alignment option, which provides the easiest way to get all sequences of interest: Mark them -> click Align -> click Align selected results -> copy the sequences from the window into a text file, take care to copy the whole 10 sequences.
 :::::